gatech-arcs/drupal-people-migrate/Migration-example-info.md

 As per project requirements, we wish to import certain data for an educational and cultural insitution.

-* **Academic programs:** We have a CSV file containing details related to academic programs.
+* _Academic programs_: We have a CSV file containing details related to academic programs.
 We are required to create _nodes_ of type _program_ with the data.
-* **Tags:** We have a CSV file containing details related to tags for these academic programs.
+* _Tags_: We have a CSV file containing details related to tags for these academic programs.
 We are required to import these as _terms_ of the _vocabulary_ named _tags_.
-* **Images:** We have images for each academic program.
+* _Images_: We have images for each academic program.
 The base name of the images are mentioned in the CSV file for academic programs.
 To make things easy, we have only one image per program.

 ## Executing migrations